Uzebox/uzebox/kernel/videoMode748/M748_Manual.rst

 - Up to 224 scanlines height, configurable by the Uzebox kernel's SetRenderingParameters() function.

-- 4 bits per pixel row mode allows for up to 3 x 64 ROM tiles and up to 1 x 64 RAM tiles.
-Each 64 tile bank may be located independently of others within ROM or RAM respectively.
+- 4 bits per pixel row mode allows for up to 2 x 128 ROM tiles and up to 128 RAM tiles (depending on available RAM).
 This row mode is available for the sprite engine.

 - 234 cycles are available for the inline mixer.
 This allows for having five channels audio, of four channels and UART.